Why Behaviour Change Is the Missing Link in Nutritional Therapy, and Why Zest4life Is Investing £250,000 to Help Practitioners Lead the Future

 1. A shifting regulatory environment

-The professional landscape is changing fast.
+The professional landscape surrounding nutrition is evolving quickly.
 In 2020, the Association for Nutrition (AfN) had around 2,500 members and 59 accredited degree programmes.
 Today, it has 4,600 members and more than 100 accredited programmes (AfN Annual Report 2023–2024).

-By adding coaching skills to their existing highly valuable nutrition and clinical skills set, NTs are uniquely positioned to be at the forefront of this movement.
+By adding coaching skills to their existing highly valuable skills set, NTs are uniquely positioned to be at the forefront of this movement.

 Clients now have instant access to nutrition facts, supplement protocols, meal plans, and even AI-generated interpretations of their test results.